intro-to-research/intro-to-research.github.io/_pages/how.md

 ---
 layout: page
-title: How to do research?
+title: How to do Research?
 permalink: /how
 ---
 ## UNIVERSITY BREAKS AND IMPORTANT DATES